Remembering Paul Newman

 Although he wasn't seen as often on screen during the 1990s, Paul Newman was busy with his other interests - notably, philanthropy and car racing.

 As a philanthropist, he co-founded Newman's Own line of food products (popcorn, salad dressings, etc.) in 1982, with all proceeds after taxes being donated to charities - such as establishing the Hole in the Wall Gang camp for seriously ill children, and a $10 million scholarship fund donation to his alma mater Kenyon College.

-Paul Newman became a car racing enthusiast while training as a race driver for his 1969 film Winning, which also starred his wife Joanne Woodward, Robert Wagner, Richard Thomas, and Clu Gulager.
-Below, the movie trailer for Winning features Paul Newman, Joanne Woodward, Robert Wagner,
+Paul Newman had become a car racing enthusiast while training as a race driver for his 1969 film Winning, which also starred his wife Joanne Woodward, Robert Wagner, Richard Thomas, David Sheiner, and Clu Gulager.
+Real-life race car drivers Bobby Unser, Tony Hulman are also in Winning.
+This movie trailer for Winning features Paul Newman, Joanne Woodward, and Robert Wagner.